 In July 2011, a security consultant suggested the NYSBA look at the SightSensor, a motion-based video surveillance tool, for possible use on and around the Hudson River bridges.
 The system has been operational for about a year and a half, providing a “huge return on investment,” while the authority “relies on the technology on a 24/7 basis.”

-Video analytics are a valuable tool to protect outdoor assets either at the perimeter or around critical assets.
-Here are some pointers to keep in mind when deploying smart cameras for outdoor security.
-Choose video analytics specifically designed for outdoor use Smart cameras operate by sensing movement, but outdoors everything moves, including the camera itself.
-A camera […]
+Outdoor video analytics are a valuable tool for detecting intruders either at the perimeter or around critical assets.
+Knowing best practices of selection and use are key to being successful.
+Here are some pointers to keep in mind when deploying outdoor video analytics to help stop theft, vandalism and sabotage.
+Choose outdoor video analytics specifically designed for the […]

 SightLogix is solving mission-critical outdoor security challenges for correctional facilities across North America.
 Accurate security and lowered costs make the SightLogix system an ideal solution for the unique challenges facing correctional organizations.